 Selected Film and Television adaptations

 More than two dozen film adaptations have been made of Highsmith’s works.
-Here are a few of the most prominent.
+Here are a few of the best known:

 - Strangers on a Train (1951)